JeffDeCola/my-cheat-sheets/README.md

 [![Issue Count](https://codeclimate.com/github/JeffDeCola/my-cheat-sheets/badges/issue_count.svg)](https://codeclimate.com/github/JeffDeCola/my-cheat-sheets/issues)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://jeffdecola.mit-license.org)

-`my-cheat-sheets` _is a place to keep my cheat sheets with the number one goal of creating services.
+`my-cheat-sheets` _is a place to keep my cheat sheets for various apps and tools for the goal of creating a service.

-With this in mind, I organized my cheat sheets into three main sections,
+I organized everything into three main sections,

 * DEVELOPMENT
 * INFRASTRUCTURE AS A SERVICE
 * OPERATIONS TOOLS

+_A lot of these cheat sheets has info I gathered from other sources._

 View this readme file on [my GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/).